deployKF/website/content/faq.md

     include_in_schema: false
     pre_expand_answer: false
     answer: |-
-      deployKF is a new project, and we are still building our community.

-      Please consider adding your organization to our [list of adopters](https://github.com/deployKF/deployKF/blob/main/ADOPTERS.md).
+      deployKF is a new project, and we are still building our community, consider [adding your organization](https://github.com/deployKF/deployKF/blob/main/ADOPTERS.md) to our list of adopters.

   - question: What is the difference between Kubeflow and deployKF?
     include_in_schema: true
     pre_expand_answer: false
     answer: |-
-      Kubeflow and deployKF are two different but related projects:
+      Kubeflow and deployKF are two different but related projects.

-      - deployKF is a tool for deploying Kubeflow and other MLOps tools on Kubernetes as a cohesive platform.
-      - Kubeflow is a project that develops MLOps tools, including Kubeflow Pipelines, Kubeflow Notebooks, Katib, and more.

-      For more details, see our detailed [__deployKF__ vs  __Kubeflow__](./about/kubeflow-vs-deploykf.md) comparison.
+      For more details, please see our [deployKF vs Kubeflow](./about/kubeflow-vs-deploykf.md) comparison.

   - question: How can I get involved with deployKF?
     include_in_schema: false